 The construction industry in Tulum

-Luxury villas in Tulum are doing well on the rental market as there is limited supply, Tulum is premium, and Tulum airport is attracting a high-end clientele that did not want to deal with a 2-hour drive from Cancun airport.
+Luxury villas in Tulum are performing decently on the rental market as there is limited supply.
+Tulum airport is attracting a high-end clientele that formerly did not want to hassle with a two-hour drive from Cancún airport.

 The resale real estate market in Tulum